Importance of Outdoor Play on Development of Children

 What kind of play

 Outdoor learning should not be an unorganized affair with children playing anywhere with anything.
 It has to be well organized with the teacher ensuring that what happens outside is an extension of the class work.
-The outdoor environment is supposed to be organized in a way that it involves all the physical, emotional, social and cognitive aspects of learning.
-The environments should allow the children to have a clear understanding of themselves, their peers and the environment as a whole.
-This can be achieved through a diversity of play materials which trigger curiosity, exploration, movements and hence promote interactions.
+All of the physical, emotional, social, and cognitive facets of learning are meant to be included in the outdoor setting.
+The surroundings should provide the kids a clear idea of who they are, who their classmates are, and the world around them.
+This can be accomplished by using a variety of playthings that encourage movement, curiosity, and exploration—all of which foster interactions.
 Diversity also stimulates the desire for discoveries and self discoveries.
 In addition, the diversity of play materials also stimulates creativity and innovativeness (Rivkin, 1995).

 Researchers of a study that was published in the journal of public health for America suggests that when children are exposed to natural settings, this acts to lessen the development of DHD (deficit hyperactivity disorder) amongst children (Krisberg 2007).
 In the same way, environmental psychologists Stephen Kaplan and Rachel Stephen have established that when children are in contact with nature, this promotes recovery as a result of mental fatigue, restores attention, as well as their mental focus (Frumkin & Louv 2007).